RedHatProductSecurity/security-data-guidelines/docs/scanning-vendors.md

     ]
 }
 ```
+The two repositories identified for the openshift4/ose-console-rhel9 container are `rhel-9-for-x86_64-appstream-eus-rpms__9_DOT_2`
+and `rhel-9-for-x86_64-baseos-eus-rpms__9_DOT_2`.

-#### Content-Sets JSON files
+#### Content Sets JSON files
-Starting from January 2025, the content_manifests has been replaced by single content-sets.json file available in the
+Starting from January 2025, the content manifest files have been replaced by a single content-sets.json file available in the
 `/usr/share/buildinfo/` directory and the same content is copied to the legacy location `/root/buildinfo/content_manifests/`.
 In some container images, access to the root directory is locked, so the `/root/buildinfo/` location will be deprecated
 in the future and the main location for the content-sets.json metadata will remain in `/usr/share/buildinfo`.